 - Stay away from carbonated or caffeinated drinks

 Tongue sores are uncommon during pregnancy.
 While most causes of tongue sores during pregnancy are benign, they may rarely occur due to a more serious underlying health condition.
 If you notice any bumps, painful sores, irregular red patches, or white lines on your tongue during pregnancy, visit your dentist or gynecologist to have yourself examined.
-Tongue sores are usually treated with antiseptic mouthwashes, local analgesics, and protective pastes.
-Maintaining proper oral hygiene, eating a balanced diet, and avoiding harmful habits such as smoking can help prevent this painful condition.
+Tongue sores are usually treated with antiseptic mouthwashes, local analgesicsi, and protective pastes.
+Maintaining proper oral health, eating a balanced diet, and avoiding harmful habits such as smoking can help prevent this painful condition.

 - Mouth sores.